 The global nanomedical devices and therapeutic market is expected to witness significant growth over the forecast period.
-Increasing prevalence of chronic diseases, growing R&D activities, rising awareness pertaining to minimally invasive surgical procedures and development of technologically advanced medical devices which are compact, precise and efficient are amongst key factors for the growth of nanomedical devices market over the forecast period.
-Furthermore, rising incidences of cardiovascular diseases in aging population coupled with increasing prevalence of ear, bone and eye diseases are further expected to boost nanomedical devices and therapeutic market over the forecast period.
+Increasing prevalence of chronic diseases, growing R&D activities, rising awareness pertaining to minimally invasive surgical procedures, and the development of technologically advanced medical devices, which are compact, precise, and efficient are amongst key factors for the growth of nanomedical devices market over the forecast period.
+Furthermore, rising incidences of cardiovascular diseases in the aging population coupled with the increasing prevalence of ear, bone, and eye diseases are further expected to boost nanomedical devices and therapeutic market over the forecast period.
 Favorable government funding initiatives are expected to boost R&D activities pertaining to the development of novel nanomedical devices over the estimated period of seven years.

-Some of the key players in nanomedical devices and therapeutic market are Arrowhead Research Corp., Abraxis BioScience Inc., Starpharma Holdings limited, Flamel Technologies S.A., Par Pharmaceutical companies Inc., Nektar Therapeutics, and Crucell N.V., St. Jude Medical, Smith & Nephew, PerkinElmer.
+Some of the key players in nanomedical devices and therapeutic market are Arrowhead Research Corp., Abraxis BioScience Inc., Starpharma Holdings limited, Flamel Technologies S.A., Par Pharmaceutical Companies Inc., Nektar Therapeutics, and Crucell N.V., St. Jude Medical, Smith & Nephew, PerkinElmer.
 Some companies are focusing on cancer for research and development and companies with clinical developments in these fields include Access, Cytimmune, Celgene, Camurus.
 MagForce AG, one of the leading medical device companies in the field of Nanomedicine focused on oncology has initiated NanoTherm therapy for the treatment of brain tumors.
-NanoThrem, NanoActivator and NanoPlan are components of the therapy and are EU approved as medical devices for treatment of brain tumor.
+NanoThrem, NanoActivator, and NanoPlan are components of the therapy and are EU approved as medical devices for the treatment of brain tumor.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."